Closing arguments begin in Alex Murdaugh's murder trial after jury visits family property where his wife and son were killed - KESQ

 The defense’s closing arguments will follow afterward.

-Prosecutors have faced a considerable hurdle — the lack of any direct evidence, such as a murder weapon, bloody clothing or eyewitnesses, that connects Murdaugh to the killings.
-Instead, they have hinged their case on circumstantial evidence, including video placing Murdaugh at the crime scene shortly before the murders despite his claims he wasn’t there.
+Jurors heard from more than 70 witnesses over six weeks of testimony before visiting Moselle on Wednesday morning.

-The prosecution also has focused on Murdaugh’s motives for the killings and history of lies.
-He was motivated, prosecutors argue, by a desire to gain sympathy and distract from a slew of financial misconduct allegations against him that were on the verge of becoming public.
-The now-disbarred attorney is separately facing 99 charges related to alleged financial crimes that will be adjudicated at a later trial.
+The prosecution’s focus on Murdaugh’s financial motive and lies underscores the lack of any direct evidence, such as a murder weapon, bloody clothing or eyewitnesses, that connects Murdaugh to the killings.
+Instead, they have hinged their case on circumstantial evidence, including video placing Murdaugh at the crime scene shortly before the murders.

 The defense case was highlighted by Murdaugh himself, who offered dramatic testimony over two days last week in which he flatly denied killing his wife and son.
 At the same time, he admitted that he had lied to investigators about his whereabouts the night of the killings, and he admitted to stealing millions of dollars from his former clients and law firm and lying to cover his tracks.